+The project safety planning process is meant to help identify risks and avoid potential hydrogen-related incidents.
 Safe practices in the production, storage, distribution, and use of hydrogen are essential for the widespread acceptance of hydrogen and fuel cell technologies.
 A catastrophic failure in any project could damage the public's perception of hydrogen and fuel cells.
-The project safety planning process is meant to help identify and avoid potential hydrogen and related incidents.
-This document aims to assist in generating a good safety plan that will serve as a guide for the safe conduct of all work related to the development and operation of refueling systems designed for the H2 Refuel competition.
-A good safety plan should be revisited periodically as part of an overall effort to give continuous and priority attention to the associated safety aspects.
+This document aims to assist in generating a quality safety plan that will serve as a guide for the safe conduct of all work related to the development and operation of hydrogen and fuel cell equipment.
+A safety plan should be revisited periodically as part of an overall effort to give continuous and priority attention to the associated safety aspects.